• Skip to main content

 Diagnosis of COPD

-To get a diagnosis, your doctor will first review your family history.
-Up to 30% of people with COPD were never smokers, so the physician will be checking for a genetic predisposition to lung issues.
-The doctor will also discuss any potential exposure to lung irritants like cigarettes, or exposure to harmful fumes in the workplace.
+To get a diagnosis, your family medicine provider will first review your family history.
+Up to 30% of people with COPD were never smokers, so the family medicine provider will be checking for a genetic predisposition to lung issues.
+The family medicine provider will also discuss any potential exposure to lung irritants like cigarettes, or exposure to harmful fumes in the workplace.

 They will also perform a series of diagnostic tests, such as the following: